steveshogren/hugo-blog/content/page/training.md

 recommendations and suggestions.
 If they know what SICP is, they will be majorly impressed with your progress.

-### Step 6 - Small Project
+### Step 6 - Small Project (aka the "Vision Quest", aka "building your lightsaber")

 Choose a small project to build yourself using your newly selected language.
-Ideally, it will align with the sorts of jobs that language is most commonly used for.
+The project should align with your targeted industry.
 Maybe a basic web-site for saving a shopping cart, a simple game, or a graphing calculator.
 Write out a list of the features you would want to see before you start.

+This project should be important to you.
+Perhaps it solves a problem you've always had.
+Some examples we've seen are: a baking inventory management website with up-to-date prices pulled of an on-line store API, a movie review and recommendation website, a basic recreation of a top-down Zelda NES game with Avatar characters, and a website for tracking student loan repayment progress and expected payoff time-line.

 You will want to list out all the things you will need.
 Perhaps you need a way to run a web site, or build an Android game.
 Maybe you need to store data in a